-The NMSU Police Department, the Las Vegas Police Department and the Roswell Police Department comply with New Mexico's Inspection of Public Records Act.
+The NMSU Police Department, the Las Vegas Police Department, the Globe Police Department, the Taos Police Department, the Roswell Police Department, the Farmington Police Department, and the Albuquerque Police Department comply with New Mexico's Inspection of Public Records Act.
 The records can be viewed during normal business hours (Monday through Friday, 8 am - 5 pm, excluding holidays or posted closures) at the Police Department Records Office.
 These should not be considered official police reports for purposes of insurance or prosecution.
 Anyone needing stamped, official police reports must purchase them from the Records and Evidence Offices of the law enforcement agencies.